EllaBrands/stanDev/Home.md

   1. Testing
       - New / changed code must be tested.
 There should be new tests.
+      - All header tests must pass: `> make test-headers` (this ensures each file has enough includes)
       - All unit tests must pass: `> runTests.py src/test/unit`
       - All integration tests must pass: `> runTests.py src/test/integration`
       - We have some performance tests in `src/test/performance`.
 These need to compile, but they may not pass locally: there's some configuration dependent, fragile test in there now.